verto-it/servicefy/README.md

 # servicefy
-Simpler Way to Handle "InstallUtil.exe" on Windows to Install Applications as Windows Services
+Simpler Way to Handle Service Installation on Windows